-For the commercial operation of a compressor, the use of oil is a good invention, but this does not usually apply to airbrushing.
+For the commercial operation of a compressor, the use of oil is a good idea, but this does not usually apply to airbrushing.
 Whether you want to buy an airbrush compressor with oil or an airbrush compressor without oil depends on the duration and intensity of use and the purpose for which you need it.
 Ultimately, it is up to you to decide which airbrush compressor is most suitable for you.
-We would clearly advise you to choose the oil-free version, especially for fine detail work.
+We would highly advise you to choose the oil-free version, especially for fine, detailed work.

 In a diaphragm compressor, a diaphragm made of plastic is moved up and down by a motor.
 There is also an outlet and an inlet valve through which the air is sucked in and discharged.
 These compressors usually work without an air tank, i.e. in continuous operation, which easily leads to overheating.
 The engine is then automatically switched off until the unit has cooled down.
 A longer working time is made possible by an integrated fan.
 This is also driven by the motor and provides cooling during the working phase.

 - Oil-free, maintenance-free